 Why did it fail?: Nexus Q never actually made it to commercial sales.
 It was unveiled at the 2012 Google I/O developers' conference, along with a $299 retail price tag, just for the streaming device.
 Google also planned to sell branded speakers and cables for hundreds more dollars.

 The high cost and lack of compatibility with non-Google streaming platforms drew harsh criticisms, and Google discontinued the product before launching it.

 What it did: Google Talk was a messaging app that pre-dated Hangouts and other Google messaging platforms.
 It integrated with Gmail and allowed users to send chat messages from any device.
 It is also integrated with Google Voice for video calling.

 Why did it fail?: Google added support for Hangouts to Gmail in 2013, and Google Talk was gradually phased out in favor of the newer messaging and video meeting app.

 15) Inbox by Gmail

-Why did it fail?: Google eventually rolled most of Inbox by Gmail’s features into Gmail itself, and discontinued Inbox for good in 2019.
+Why did it fail?: Google eventually rolled most of the Inbox by Gmail’s features into Gmail itself and discontinued Inbox for good in 2019.

 Why did it fail?: It seemed like Google couldn’t quite figure out what it wanted Allo to be — it was caught in an awkward space between being an SMS messaging service and an instant messenger app with a built-in virtual assistant.
 Google ended up transferring many of its features over to its Messages app.

 Why did it fail?: Visual search is a functionality that just never quite took off.
-However, Google seems determined to make it work, and launched a new image-based search app called Google Lens in 2017.
-Google killed their Goggles project the following year.
+However, Google seems determined to make it work and launched a new image-based search app called Google Lens in 2017.
+Google killed its Goggles project the following year.